chadchudson/learning/src/site/notes/Church/Bible Study/2023-11-17 - Isa4121-4217 - Behold Your God - Expectations.md

 ```

 God is essentially challenging the idols and gods, saying, tell me some things.
 Tell me about the past, present, and future like an omniscient being should be able to do.
-They obviously cannot.
-So he calls them worthless and those who worship them an abomination.
+They obviously cannot do so.
+So, he calls them worthless and those who worship them an abomination.

 God, I think is showing us in this too that our idols cannot provide us comfort for our future, they haven’t made promises to us, or if they have, they cannot prove they can deliver on their promises.
 Our thoughts of when I reach this, or when I obtain that, then I'll be happy, which never manifest.

 Can you definitively say you’ll have your job in 5 or 10 years?
 That your bank account will be sufficient?
 That begs the question, sufficient for what?
 Can we ensure the economy will be solid in 20 years?
 What about this year?

 God has made promises to us.
 He has also given definitive proof that He will keep them.
 God knows the end from the beginning.
-God declared (26) from the beginning and has shown us the end, though not the time of the end, the result in the end.
-And, we can have peace and comfort from that.
+God declared, in verse 26, we can take comfort in the knowledge of what He has done.

 [[Church/Bible Study Kit/Scripture (ESV)/23 - Isaiah/Isa-41#v25\|Isaiah 41:25-29 (ESV)]]
 ```ad-Bible